Friday, November 5, 2010

 Thursday, March 4, 2010

-Shreelatha Nayak, MNM Club
+by Shreelatha Nayak, MNM Club

 Mangaloreans have you ever wondered what a prosperous Mangalore might look like?
 If you have a hard time defining or even visualizing it, the simple answers like religious places, malls, hotels, theatres and biological parks might be collected.
 Then, are you aware about the existence of a water fall in your very own city, while you travel thousands of miles to a sky scaping waterfall and make it as a destination of trips and excursions.
 Yes, Mangalore indeed has a waterfall and it is in ‘Manjalpade’, an interior place located 3 kms from Bondel last stop.